Difference Between MFT & LCSW Degrees

 Since an MFT degree involves a curriculum that addresses the marriage and family issues affecting patients and clients, most graduates pursue private practice work.
 Oftentimes, an MFT splits their time between an independent practice and working for an agency.
 As for LCSW's, there are more jobs available for this type of work, and currently a higher demand for licensed clinical social workers than MFT's.

-Both degree paths possess a projected job growth from 2012 to 2022 that is much faster than the national average.
+Through 2031, both degree paths possess a projected job growth that is much faster than the national average:

 Graduates with an MFT degree often encounter fewer job opportunities than someone with an LCSW degree.
 For instance, some hospitals will only employ LCSW's over MFT's, while various government-run medical facilities cannot legally hire an MFT to assume social work duties.
 In 2012, marriage and family therapists only recently became eligible to be hired by the Department of Veterans Affairs as MFTs in VA facilities.